 The building was declared a national monument in 1992, and reopened as the Singapore Art Museum 4 years later.

 Glass panels were installed along the corridors to allow them to be air-conditioned together with the rest of the building.
 The Hall was converted into the Glass Hall, while the Chapel above it is now one of the 13 exhibition spaces in the museum.

 The SAM at 8Q is an extension of the Singapore Art Museum and is located just a stone’s throw away.
 It was originally the primary school wing of the Catholic High School.
 The adjacent Kum Yan Cantonese Methodist Church (新加坡卫理公会感恩堂) took over in 1987 when the school relocated.
 The National Heritage Board took over the building in 2007 and renovated it into its current condition.
 The SAM at 8Q focuses on contemporary art.

 The former Tao Nan School campus, now used as the Peranakan Museum

 Tao Nan School was the first school established by the Hokkien Huay Kuan (福建会馆).
 It was established in 1906 by 101 founding members, including Tan Kah Kee (陈嘉庚), and was known as Daonan Xuetang (道南学堂).
-It functioned in Tan Kim Ching’s residence at Siam House along North Bridge Road until a new school building was completed on a plot of land at Armenian Street, bought with a donation by Oei Tiong Ham (黄仲涵).
+It functioned in Tan Kim Ching’s residence at Siam House along Coleman Street until a new school building was completed on a plot of land at Armenian Street, bought with a donation by Oei Tiong Ham (黄仲涵).
 Its Mandarin name was then renamed Daonan Xuexiao (道南学校).